 • Ushers

-Different Ways to Fundraise
+Section 4: Different Ways to Fundraise

-Because churches are community-based organizations they’re in a unique position.
+Because churches are community-based organizations, they’re in a unique position.
 There’s great potential for successful fundraising if you have a specific goal and can determine what type of fundraiser will help you achieve that goal.

-The 500 Dollar Wheelbarrow
+The $500 Dollar Wheelbarrow

 A large wheelbarrow can hold at least 50,000 pennies, which equals $500.
 Put a wheelbarrow in your worship center and invite members to donate pennies.